elginbeloy/anton/README.md

 ## License

 This project is licensed under the OOOWEEEEWOWWWEEEMAMA license.
-I will sue you into dust.
+I will sue you into dust (all jokes).